Volvo 480

 The Volvo 480 is a sporty compact car that was produced in Born, Netherlands, by Volvo from 1986 to 1995.
 It was the first front-wheel drive car made by Volvo and the only Volvo featuring pop-up headlights.
 The 480 was available in only one body style on an automobile platform related to the Volvo 440/460 five-door hatchback and four-door saloon models.

-It features an unusual four-seat, three-door hatchback body, somewhere between liftback and estate in form.
+It features an unusual four-seat, three-door hatchback body, somewhere between a liftback and an estate in form.
 The 480 was marketed as a coupé in Europe starting in 1986.
-The car was originally intended to be marketed in the United States as a 2+2 "sports wagon" in the fall 1987, although these plans were cancelled in part due to the continued weakness of the U.S. dollar during 1987.
+The car was originally intended to be marketed in the United States as a 2+2 "sports wagon" in the fall of 1987, although these plans were cancelled in part due to the continued weakness of the U.S. dollar during 1987.

 Development

 Volvo took six years from the time the 480 was conceived, through its development, and finally brought to production readiness.
-The press launch was on October 15, 1985, but the 480 was first put on public show in March at the 1986 Geneva Motor Show, becoming available to mainland European buyers in May 1986 and the UK and Ireland in June 1987.
+The press launch was on 15 October 1985.
+However, the 480 was first put on public show in March at the 1986 Geneva Motor Show, becoming available to mainland European buyers in May 1986 and the UK and Ireland on 11 June 1987.
+A total of 22,421 480s were eventually sold in the UK, the highest sales in any country.

 Volvo described the car as a four-seater with "sporty styling" and the first front wheel driven Volvo.
 The press described it as having a "sleek hatch body" in contrast to Volvo's traditional "boxcar look".
 While the 480's design is often referred to as a shooting brake by commentators, Volvo themselves did not use the term.
 The 480 was the first Volvo of its style since the 1800ES, and the last until the unveiling of the C30.
 All of these models featured a frameless glass hatch for cargo access.

-The 480 was produced in Born, Netherlands, at the factory that built DAF cars, including the DAF 66 based Volvo 66, and later, the Volvo 300 Series.
+The 480 was produced in Born, Netherlands, at the factory that built DAF cars, including the DAF 66, based on the Volvo 66, and later, the Volvo 300 Series.
 The 480 was the forerunner of the Volvo 440 and 460 models, which were built on the same platform.